cthoyt/sssom-curator/README.md

    implementations
 2. A (local) web-based curation interface for quick triage of predicted semantic mappings that supports full curator provenance
-3. A set of tools for export and summarization
+3. A set of tools for data integrity testing, summarization, and export

 The SSSOM Curator evolved from the [Biomappings](https://github.com/biopragmatics/biomappings) semi-automated